The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Independence of monodromy groups

 \subsection{The group of connected components}

-In \cite{Serre} and \cite[Proposition~2.2]{LP5} Serre and Larsen--Pink have proven some results of $\ell$-independence for the groups of connected components of the monodromy groups of lisse sheaves.
-In this section, we shall generalize their results to general coefficient objects.
+In \cite{Serre} and \cite{LP5} Serre and Larsen--Pink proved some results of $\ell$-independence for the groups of connected components of the monodromy groups of lisse sheaves.
+In this section, we shall extend their results to algebraic coefficient objects.
 We will adapt Larsen--Pink's proof.
 The main issue for $p$-adic coefficient objects is to relate the monodromy groups with the \'etale fundamental group of $X_0$.
 We have already treated this problem in §\ref{comparison-etale:ss}.
 By Proposition~\ref{connected-components-etale-proposition}, for every coefficient object $\calE_0$ we have functorial surjective morphisms $\psi_{\calE_0}:\pi^{\et}_1(X_0,x)\to \pi_0(G(\calE_0,x))$ and $\psi_{\calE}:\pi^{\et}_1(X,x)\to \pi_0(G(\calE,x))$ of profinite groups.